About Us

 Tours and Travel Options to Rainbow Mountain

-Classic Tours to Rainbow Mountain
+Classic Rainbow Mountain Tour

 ATV Tours

-Horseback Riding
+Horseback Ascent

 Difficulty of the Hike to Rainbow Mountain

-Level of Physical Effort Required
+Required Physical Effort

 What to Bring to Rainbow Mountain

-• A small backpack with water and energy snacks; avoid carrying too much weight.
+• A small backpack with water and energy snacks.
+Avoid carrying too much weight.

 • A waterproof jacket, especially during the rainy season.